practicingruby/practicing-ruby-paid/posts/v1/001-method-lookup.md

-> Originally published as part of the Practicing Ruby newsletter on November 9, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Ruby Mendicant University</a>.

 I decided to start off this newsletter with one of the most basic but essential pieces of knowledge you can have about Ruby's object model: the way it looks up methods.
 Let's do a little exploration by working through a few examples.

 Below we have a simple report class who's job is to perform some basic data manipulations and then produce some text output.